Best Hats for Women of 2020

 We also love the Simplicity Sun Visor with its 2.4 inch brim at the front.
 While it provides protection on the face, the back of the brim tapers so the back of the neck doesn't see as much protection as the front.
 All are suitable for beachwear and offer the best sun protection of them all.

-Our Best Buy award winner, the Muryobao Brim Beach Fishing, offers more functional protection.
+The Muryobao Brim Beach Fishing offers more functional protection.
 Its brim is four inches and offers 360 protection from the sun.
 The upper also features mesh with many layers that are impenetrable for most bugs.
 The ponytail hole in the back is nice but provides entrance for small bugs like black flies to get inside.
 This award winner is one of our favorites for bug and sun protection all around.
 All straw options also protect from bugs, but none are as light.

 Of the baseball caps, the Mission Cooling Hat is the most protective.
 The brim is larger than the C.C.
 Distressed Baseball cap, offering shade for the eyes and half of the face.
 It also has a full construction in the back of the, meaning that your head is protected from bugs.
 The C.C.
 Distressed Baseball Cap, on the other hand, uses a single layer mesh back, that'll allow entrance for bugs and other critters in the backcountry.